ceresdigaproject/economicorsacred1/pages/economic.md

 Mass production of religious objects has made them accessible to all.
 Formerly it was exclusive just for clerics.
 This has resulted in a decrease of the barriers to joining a religious practice, leading to the parallel increase in religious commercialization as it becomes more widespread.

+The commercialization and commodification of religion is not only a modern phenomenon.
+The medieval Latin church, invented a franchise system for indulgences, a new product that shortened the time spent in purgatory.
+The pope established a parallel distribution structure involving newly licensed mendicant orders alongside the parochial structure.
+This resulting competition not only solved the principal-agent problem in respect of agents who were difficult to control when they were far away from Rome, but also maximized the profit for the principal (Schmidtchen/Mayer 1997).

 ![The Cheapest Supermarkt Penny.jpeg](https://github.com/ceresdigaproject/economicorsacred1/blob/main/assets/img/The%20Cheapest%20Supermarkt%20Penny.jpeg?raw=true)